gravitational/teleport/docs/4.2/admin-guide.md

 !!! warning "CA Pinning Warning"

-    If you are using [CA Pinning](#untrusted-auth-servers)
-    when adding new nodes, the CA pin will changes after the rotation.
+    If you are using [CA Pinning](#untrusted-auth-servers) when adding new nodes, the CA pin will changes after the rotation.
+Make sure you use the _new_ CA pin when adding nodes after rotation.

 ## Ansible Integration